MechanicalRock/mechanicalrock.github.io/_posts/2023-10-14-bypass-oidc-trust.md

 ![Merge Blocked](/img/bypass-oidc-trust/merge-blocked.png){:lightbox="true"}

-The process works wholely as we expect, once the review is complete and the merge happens, the pipeline runs and we get deployed code:
+The process works wholly as we expect, once the review is complete and the merge happens, the pipeline runs and we get deployed code:

 ![Pipeline Success](/img/bypass-oidc-trust/pipeline-success.png){:lightbox="true"}

 ## Malicious user enters the chat

-Let's say we see this open source repository, and we want to be a bad person, We can attempt to run our own actions inside a branch, and uses GitHub Actions `on: push` we can essentially run anything we want even in branches
+Let's say we see this open source repository, and we want to be a bad person, then we can attempt to run our own actions inside a branch, and using GitHub Actions `on: push` we can essentially run anything we want even in branches.

 So we create a new branch, make some small modifications to our pipeline config and attempt to deploy code: